Our child protection policy

 We also provide guidance to partners to ensure sporting and physical activity opportunities within London is provided to the highest possible standard of care.

 The sporting community, like other areas of our society, recognises the need to protect children from individuals who may abuse positions.
 There are a number of steps that a sporting or leisure organisation can take to safeguard children and young people.
 Below are some useful resources in this area.

 Child protection in sport training programmes

 There are various training programmes available to make sure you or your organisation can ensure the safety of young people and vulnerable adults.
-The CPSU run the following courses:
+The CPSU promote and deliver the following courses: